kean/Regex/README.md

 - <code><b>{</b><i>n</i><b>,}</b></code> – match at least *n* times
 - <code><b>{</b><i>n</i><b>,</b><i>m</i><b>}</b></code> – match from *n* to *m* times, closed range, e.g. `a{3,4}`

 All quantifiers are **greedy** by default, they try to match as many occurrences of the pattern as possible.
+Append the `?` character to a quantifier to make it lazy and match as few occurrences as possible, e.g. `a+?`.

 > Warning: nesting quantifiers dramatically increases the number of comparisons that the engine performs.